CodeDance: A Dynamic Tool-integrated MLLM for Executable Visual Reasoning

 Next, we show that this formulation combines global, step-level trajectory outcomes with local, turn-level execution feedback, producing more adaptive tool invocation.

-\textbf{Sequence-level adaptive code-invocation reward}.
+\textbf{Sequence-level adaptive reward for code-invocation}.
 Simply rewarding every successful tool call can lead to degenerate behaviors such as tool spamming or reward hacking on trivial problems (see Appendix \Cref{fig:reward_hacking}), which may hinder the reasoning performance (ablation studies in \Cref{tab:ablation_reward}).
-To address this, we design an adaptive reward that conditions tool incentives on the group-level accuracy $\mu_{\text{acc}}$: when most rollouts already solve the task correctly (indicating the problem is relatively easy or solvable without additional tool assistance), further invocations are discouraged.
-Conversely, low $\mu_{\text{acc}}$ encourages additional exploration.
-Formally, the sequence-level reward is defined as
+To address this, we design an adaptive reward that conditions tool incentives on the group-level accuracy $\mu_{\text{acc}}$: when most rollouts already solve the task correctly (indicating that the problem is relatively easy or solvable without additional tool assistance), further invocations are discouraged.
+In contrast, low $\mu_{\text{acc}}$ encourages additional exploration.
+Formally, the sequence-level reward is as follows:

 where $N_{\text{succ}}(\tau)$ and $N_{\text{total}}(\tau)$ denote the numbers of successful and total tool calls in trajectory $\tau$, and $d$ is a group-accuracy–dependent scaling factor that suppresses rewards for unnecessary tool calls on easy queries (high $\mu_{\text{acc}}$) and amplifies rewards for tool-assisted solutions on hard queries (low $\mu_{\text{acc}}$), thereby enabling adaptive tool invocation.
-Here, $\gamma$ and $\delta$ are hyper-parameters controlling the strength, so higher $\mu_{\text{acc}}$ reduces $d$ (discouraging redundant calls), while lower $\mu_{\text{acc}}$ increases $d$ (promoting exploration).
-See the Appendix \ref{appendix:hyperparams} for discussion of these hyper-parameters.
+Here, $\gamma$ and $\delta$ are hyper-parameters controlling the strength: higher $\mu_{\text{acc}}$ reduces $d$ (discouraging redundant calls), while lower $\mu_{\text{acc}}$ increases $d$ (promoting exploration).
+We set $\gamma=4$ and $\delta=0.2$ in our main experiments.
+See our Appendix \ref{appendix:hyperparams} for discussion of these hyper-parameters.

 \textbf{Turn-level execution reward.} To penalize failed executions and provide dense correction signals, we introduce a turn-level reward.
 For each turn $m$, an immediate penalty $r_{\text{turn},m} = -0.5$ is assigned if the code execution fails, and $0$ otherwise.
 To capture long-term effects, we recursively redefine $r_{\text{turn},m}$ as the accumulated discounted return: { \abovedisplayskip=4pt \belowdisplayskip=4pt